 SAP LT Replication Server host network access controls

-On the SAP LT Replication Server host, you need to ensure that any firewalls or proxies allow egress traffic from the server to the BigQuery API endpoint.
-Specifically, SAP LT Replication Server needs to be able to access the following Google Cloud APIs:
+On the SAP LT Replication Server host, you need to make sure that any firewalls or proxies allow egress traffic from the server to the BigQuery and Pub/Sub API endpoints.
+Specifically, make sure that your SAP LT Replication Server can access the following Google Cloud APIs:

 If you want to use Private Service Connect endpoints to

-access the BigQuery streaming API, then you must make sure to
+access the BigQuery and Pub/Sub APIs, then you

 Performance planning